 As with most other medical conditions, documentation is key for your VA claim for an increased rating.
 Tell your doctor about your migraine headaches, even if you do not take prescription medication for them.
 Let them know your symptomology, limitations, frequency of headaches, and precautions you must take during migraine attacks.
 That way, even if the C&P examiner does not accurately represent the severity of your migraine headaches, the medical record will support the criteria for a higher rating.

 This goes hand-in-hand with the first point.
-A good rule of thumb, especially for C&P exams, is to describe the symptoms of your most severe migraine attacks.
-The headaches might not always be that severe, but the point is for the VA to compensate you for functionality that you lose due to your service-connected conditions.
+A good rule of thumb, especially for C&P exams, is to describe the symptoms of your most severe migraine attacks during your medical examination with the VA examiner.
+The headaches might not always be that severe, but the point is for the VA to compensate you for functional loss and dysfunction due to your service-connected conditions.
 However, this is not to say that you should exaggerate your symptoms, as this could cause problems later on.

 You are your own best historian.
 You know your migraine condition better than anyone else—so write about it.
 As with the first point, describe your symptomology, limitations, frequency of headaches, and precautions you must take during migraine attacks.
 Statements from family members, friends, and/or coworkers who witness you during migraine attacks are also very beneficial.
 Statements are a strong piece of evidence, especially if you do not see your doctor very often.